NetSuite OpenAir PSA: Project Accounting for Professional Services Firms

 Data migration is the part of a Zoho implementation that gets underestimated most often.
-Moving data from spreadsheets, Tally, a legacy CRM, or an old ERP into Zoho sounds straightforward.
+Moving data from spreadsheets, Tally, a legacy CRM, an old ERP, or out of an app like Zoho Inventory sounds straightforward.
 In practice, it’s where most implementations run into trouble.
-This guide covers the full process: planning, cleaning, mapping, migrating, validating, and going live clean.
+This guide covers the full process, and for the narrower case of a Zoho Inventory data migration that has to keep sales history, there is a dedicated section below.

 The most common reasons migrations go wrong: